zonemaster/zonemaster/docs/specifications/Connectivity-TP/connectivity01.md

 ### Outcome(s)

-If there is a response from all the listed nameservers within the threshhold period, then the test succeeds
+If there is a response from the retrieved nameservers and its associated IP addresses within the threshhold period, then the test succeeds

 ### Special procedural requirements